abrampers/PRO-BOOK/README.md

 You can try to open Pro-Book on your browser with URL localhost:5000

 ## Features
-- **Browse** : You can search any books do you want and view its detail.
-The detail contains title, author, synopsis, cover, ratings, and list of reviews.
+- **Browse** : You can search any books that you want and view its detailed information that contains title, author, synopsis, cover, ratings, and list of reviews.
-- **Order** : When you on the book's detail page, you can order the book by choosing the amount of the book and click on the Order Button.
+- **Order** : When you are on the book's detail page, you can order the book by choosing the amount of copies you want and click on the Order button.
 - **History** : You can see your history of orders.
-- **Review** : On your history page, you can click **review** button in order to give review about your purchased books.
-You can give the rating and comment about the book.
+- **Review** : On your history page, you can click the **review** button in order to give a review about your purchased books.
+You can also give a rating and comment about the book.
-- **View Profile** : You can view your profile on the profile page.
+- **View Profile** : You can view your profile details on the profile page.
-- **Edit Profile** : On the profile page, you can click **edit** button and change some personal information about you.
+- **Edit Profile** : On the profile page, you can click the **edit** button and change some personal information about you.
 You are allowed to change your profile picture, name, address, and phone number.

 ## Implemented Libraries
 We build this project from **scratch**.
 We **create** our own library to support this project.
 They are scalable and easy to use.
 List of our own library: